Fatigue management for operating across borders

 Operators will be subject to enforcement when travelling in WA.

-Go to the WA Department of Transport website for more information.
+For more information, go to the WA Department of Transport website.

 Last updated: 16 July 2020